CounterpartyXCP/Documentation/Developers/API.md

 - "FOOBAR"
 - "A7736697071037023001"

+###subassets

+See the [Counterparty protocol specification](/Developers/protocol_specification.md#subassets) for what constitutes a valid subasset name.
+Examples:

+- "PIZZA.X"
+- "PIZZA.REALLY-long-VALID-Subasset-NAME"

 ###Quantities and balances

 Anywhere where an quantity is specified, it is specified in **satoshis** (if a divisible asset), or as whole numbers